top of page

 WHAT IS THE REPOLY PROPOSAL?

-The proposed site sits close to:
+The proposed site is located close to:

-•Homes and family properties
+– homes and family properties

-•Vineyards and gardens
+– vineyards and gardens

-•Local schools and children’s facilities
+– local schools and children’s services

-•Waterways and wildlife habitat
+– waterways and wildlife habitat

 THIS IS THE WRONG FACILITY IN THE WRONG LOCATION